 In Case of Errors or Questions About Your EFTs.
-If you think your statement or receipt is wrong or if you need more information about a transfer listed on your statement or receipt, telephone us at once at 1-800-446-6307, or write to us as soon as possible at P.O.
+If you think your statement is wrong or if you need more information about a transfer listed on your statement, telephone us at once at 1-800-446-6307 or write to us as soon as possible at P.O.
 Box 30384, Salt Lake City, UT 84130-0384 (or such other address as we may provide to you from time to time).
-We must hear from you no later than 60 calendar days after we sent the FIRST statement on which the problem or error appeared.
+(Please note that e-mail, SMS/text or online notification will not meet the notice requirements of this section.)
+We must hear from you no later than 60 calendar days after we sent, or made available electronically pursuant to the Consent Statement, the FIRST statement on which the problem or error appeared.

 We will try to determine whether an error occurred within 10 business days after we hear from you.
 If we need more time, however, we may take up to 45 calendar days to investigate your complaint or question following the date you notified us.
 If we decide to do this, we will provisionally credit your account within 10 business days following the date you notified us for the amount you think is in error, so that you will have the use of the money during the time it takes us to complete our investigation.
 If we ask you to put your complaint or question in writing and we do not receive it within 10 business days, we may not provisionally credit your account.